tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/高级配置/自定义错误页面_intl_en.md

 ## Feature Overview

-Custom error page configuration supports redirecting a request to which the specified status code could have been returned to the specified destination URL.
+You can configure the custom error page, and redirect requests with the specified status code to the specified URL.

 Currently supported status codes are as follows:
 - 4XX: 400, 403, 404, 405, 414, 416